clubMontagne/angerhang.github.io/r/t_home.md

 * [Webmining](/statsWithR/tutorials/webMining.html) Use `tm.plugin.webmining` package to retrieve feeds from the web.

+* [RText](/statsWithR/tutorials/rtext.html) A package that contains 9 common supervised learnings such as SVM and neural network as a start-to-product tool.
+Great for prototyping and experimenting.

 ### For data guru
 I have also composed something for Rhadoop and SparkR last semester.
 If you are keen to big data.
 These might be a good start.